xbeaulac/mindmeld/README.md

 We used [Cursor](https://www.cursor.com/en) to quickly build this project.

+# Source Code

+View all the source code on [GitHub](https://github.com/xbeaulac/mindmeld)

 # Demo

 There is a screen recording of the project at `docs/Screen Recording.mov`.